When is Marvel TV series WandaVision released on Disney+?

 As you’d probably expect, Elizabeth Olsen will reprise her role as Wanda Maximoff, the superhero known as Scarlet Witch because A) she wears a lot of red, and B) she has witch-like powers that can manipulate minds and matter.

-Paul Bettany is also expected to return as Vision – although it’s not exactly clear how: the android died during the events of Infinity War before Thanos’ snap, meaning it’s unlikely he was brought back to life in Endgame.
+Paul Bettany is also expected to return as Vision – although it’s not exactly clear how: the android died during the events of Infinity War before Thanos’ snap, and he wasn’t brought back to life in sequel Endgame.

 Teyonah Parris has also been confirmed to star.
 The Dear White People and Empire actress will play an adult version of Monica Rambeau, the daughter of Maria (Lashana Lynch) in Captain Marvel.
 Interestingly, in the comics, Rambeau becomes the second Captain Marvel and even the leader of the Avengers for a time.
 Could Carol Danvers have some competition?